MyrtoLimnios/covid19-biblio/README.md

 2) the critical value of the mortality-reducing effect is the value at which the first factor becomes larger than the second one</details>

 #### Model parameters information
-<details><summary> <b>Other parameters</b> </summary>reduction in cases associated with a school closure; effect of school closure on the healthcare labor force; effect of healthcare providers on the probability of a patient dying from disease; baseline mortality fraction; proportion of cumulative cases avoided with the school closure</details>
+<details><summary> <b>Other parameters</b> </summary>reduction in cases implied by school lockdown; effect of school lockdown on the healthcare labor force; effect of healthcare providers on the death probability; baseline mortality fraction; proportion of cumulative cases avoided by the school lockdown</details>

 <details><summary> <b>How parameters are estimated</b> </summary>litterature; data-driven</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>effect of school closure on the healthcare labor force estimated with data on child care obligations</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>effect of school lockdown on the healthcare labor force estimated with data on child care obligations</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) simple computation which requires parameters difficult to estimate; 2) considers the tradeoff between case reduction and disease burden with the potential loss of healthcare workers to child care obligations</details></br>

-## Modeling the Control of COVID-19: Impact ofPolicy Interventions and Meteorological Factor
+## Modeling the Control of COVID-19: Impact of Policy Interventions and Meteorological Factor
 ### General information
 **Authors** : Jia Jiwei1, Ding Jian, Liu Siyu, Liao Guidong, Li Jingzhi, Duan Ben, Wang Guoqing, Zhang Ran</br>
 **Publication date** : 03/06</br>